 - 1. Single-click on the name "Rat" to select it. - 2.
 Right-click on "Rat" and choose Remove Sequence.
 When asked to confirm, click OK. - 3.
-Select the Add sequences end-to-end in project tool (). - 4.
+Click the black triangle to the right of the Add Sequences to Project tool and select the Add sequences end-to-end in project tool ( ). - 4.
 Click the Add button and add the rat sequences again.
 This time, leave the sequences in ascending order (exon1, exon2, exon3, exon4). - 5.
 Change the default Group name to Rat, and uncheck the Add another box.
 Click OK.